sri-adil/railway_reservation/README.md

 6. Login into admin account and add trains.

-7. Create customers/agents and login to book ticket as required.
+7. Create customers/agents and login to book ticket(s) as required.